 He earned his J.D. from NYU School of Law where he was a Jacobson Leadership Program in Law and Business Scholar and Cybersecurity Service Scholar.
 He was a recipient of the Vanderbilt Medal for outstanding contributions to NYU Law.
 He co-founded Rights over Tech a student organization focused on ensuring that human and civil rights take primacy over technology and the power structures that create it.
 He was also an Article Selection Editor for the NYU Review of Law and Social Change.
 While in law school, he interned with the Brooklyn Defender Services, the Bronx Defenders, the Federal Defenders of New York, and the Neighborhood Defender Service of Harlem.
 He was a research assistant for Erin Murphy, Ryan Bubb, and Tony Thompson, and a teaching assistant for Rob Silvers.

-Marc Canellas is an IEEE Science and Technology Congressional Fellow serving in the office of Representative Derek Kilmer (WA-6) where he is responsible for legislation, appropriations, and media for the policy portfolio of aerospace, cybersecurity, privacy and surveillance, science and technology, and AI and robotics.
+Prior to law school, Marc was an IEEE/AAAS Congressional Science and Technology Fellow serving in the office of Representative Derek Kilmer (WA-6) where he was responsible for legislation, appropriations, and media for aerospace, cybersecurity, privacy and surveillance, science and technology, AI, and robotics.

-Marc earned his BS in Mechanical Engineering from the University of Missouri and his MS and PhD in Aerospace Engineering from the Georgia Institute of Technology.
+Prior to his J.D. and Ph.D., Marc earned a BS in Mechanical Engineering from the University of Missouri.
 He tweets @marc_canellas.